 These templates will include everything that you set up in the form builder, such as fields, settings, and integrations.
 This helps you avoid repeating the same steps every time you make a new form.

 You can find all of the details in our guide to creating a custom form template.

 Viewing System Info

-The System Info tab will not be needed by most users, and contains details that can be helpful when troubleshooting issues within WPForms.
+Most users will not need the System Info tab.
+However, it contains details that can be helpful when troubleshooting issues with WPForms.